-A 2016 DNA test revealed Erick’s true paternity, contradicting twenty-seven years of misinformation.
-His father was the colorful Texas singer and songwriter, Jerry Lynn Williams (1948-2005), who penned numerous songs for artists including Eric Clapton, Bonnie Raitt, B.B.
+A 2016 DNA test revealed my true paternity, correcting twenty-seven years of misinformation.
+My late father was the colorful Texas singer and songwriter, Jerry Lynn Williams (1948-2005), who penned numerous songs for artists including Eric Clapton, Bonnie Raitt, B.B.
 King, Robert Plant, Clint Black, and many others.
-Clapton wrote of Williams, “Musically I loved everything about him.
-He could be a little overwhelming in person, but that was entirely forgivable given the scale of his talent.”
+This discovery also revealed four living and one deceased paternal siblings, whose existence had also been entirely unknown to me.

-Made as a gift with the help of a pattern, Erick started his first quilt in 1998, while living in Yountville, California.
-He now works exclusively from his own designs, which start as a pencil sketches.
-Albeit unplanned, his quilts have developed into a full-fledged art career, and have been featured in numerous publications in the U.S. and Europe.
-In addition to multiple exhibits in the U.S., his work has been shown throughout China (2012), and in the Alsace region of France (2018).
+I made my first quilt as a gift, while living in Yountville, California in 1998.
+Since then, my work has been featured in numerous publications in the U.S. and Europe.
+In addition to multiple exhibits in the U.S., my work has been shown throughout China (2012), and in the Alsace region of France (2018).

-Inspired from a broad array of sources, Erick’s work celebrates and extends the possibilities of the medium, while remaining true to the geometry and construction techniques of traditional quilt making.
+Inspired from a broad array of sources, my work celebrates and extends the possibilities of the medium, while remaining true to the geometry and construction techniques of traditional quiltmaking.